 The tankers were put on alert on Monday, December 1, and ordered to the perimeter of Clark Field.
 At all times, two members of each tank crew remained with their tanks.
 They received their meals from food trucks.
-The morning of December 8, the officers of the tank group were called to the radio room and listened to the reports of the Japanese attack on Pearl Harbor.
+On the morning of December 8, the officers of the tank group were called to the radio room and listened to the reports of the Japanese attack on Pearl Harbor.
 That morning, all tank crew members were ordered to their tanks.

 The company commander, Capt Fred Bruni, told his men to listen up and told them that Pearl Harbor had been bombed, and they were given guns and told to clean them.
 Most of them didn’t believe him and laughed, since the thought, it was the start of the expected maneuvers.
 He again told them that what he was saying was the truth.
 As they did this, they still believed that they had started maneuvers.
 It was around noon that this belief was blown away.

 At 8:00 AM, planes took off to protect the airfield.
 All morning long, the tankers watched as the sky was filled with American planes flying in every direction.
 At noon, the planes landed to be refueled, lined up in a straight line outside the mess hall, and the pilots went to lunch.

 As the tankers sat at their tanks eating lunch, a formation of 54 planes approached the airfield from the north.
 At first, the tankers thought they were American until they saw what looked like “raindrops” fall from the planes.
 It was when bombs began exploding on the runways that they knew the planes were Japanese.
 Since most of their weapons were not meant to be used against planes, the tankers could do little during the attack.